01-for-all/crowdfunding-dapp/README.md

-# CrowdSourcing Dapp:
+# Crowdfunding Smart Contract:

-## CrowdSourcig Smart contract version 1.0:
+## Crowdfunding Smart contract version 1.0:

 This ia a simple but effective crowdsourcing Smart Contract where user can fund and an admin can withdraw those funds to spend on stuff.